anurag9682/anurag9682/README.md

 - 👋 Hi, I’m @anuragdubeyy
-- 👀 I’m interested in codin
+- 👀 I’m interested in coding
 - 🌱 I’m currently learning full stack
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me aanurag9628@gmai.com
+- 📫 How to reach me aanurag9628@gmail.com

 <!---
 anurag9682/anurag9682 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.